Increase the good bacteria in your gut with some delicious and nutritious kefir grains. Even better, learn how to make a kefir grains drink!

 You can do a secondary fermentation to bring down the sour flavor and increase B vitamins.
 Add orange peel, vanilla beans, or any kind of fruit.

-Let it sit for another 12 to 24 hours, and it will get even bubblier.
+Let it sit and ferment for another 12 to 24 hours, and it will get even bubblier.
 You can add this kefir to smoothies.

 If it separates, don’t be afraid, you can still drink it.
 It may be super sour, but it is just fine.

-Your kefir grains have probably multiplied to the point where you need to divide and give them to a few to friends.
+Your kefir grains have probably multiplied to the point where you need to divide and give the extra grains to a few friends.

 You can even save the whey for cultured vegetables!
 Kefir is so versatile!